victorbrun/plotis/README.md

 	plt.show()
 ```

-## Latex project example
+## LaTeX project example
-As this package was motivate by large documentation projects, this example will showcase how to "high jack" the compilation process of a Latex document to insert the figure produced by above example.
+As this package was motivate by large documentation projects, this example will showcase how to "highjack" the compilation process of a LaTeX document to insert the figure produced by above example.

-Consider a Latex document containing the following:
+Consider a LaTeX document containing the following content:
 ```latex
 \documentclass[12pt]{article}
 \usepackage{graphicx}